vr33ni/vuejs-spring-app/README.md

-# Web shop application with a VueJs frontend and a Spring based backend
+# Web shop application with a Vue.js frontend and a Spring based backend

 ## Overview